Minnesota Assisted Living and Nursing Home

 Quality of Life Surveys

 The Minnesota Department of Human Services (DHS) conducts annual Resident Quality of Life Surveys and Family Satisfaction Surveys in nursing facilities to collect opinions, feedback, and personal experiences that help guide improvements to aging and disability care across Minnesota.
 DHS has conducted the resident survey in nursing facilities since 2005 and the family survey since 2010.
-DHS requires all Medicaid-certified nursing facilities to participate in annual surveys.
+All Medicaid-certified nursing homes with a capacity to serve seven or more residents are required to participate in this annual survey.

 Vital Research